Cliffoney: Fr. Michael O'Flanagan

 Fr.
-O'Flanagan was sent to Cliffoney at the end of July 1914, shortly before the start of WW1.
+Michael O'Flanagan was sent to Cliffoney at the end of July 1914, shortly before the start of WW1.
 O'Flanagan, a widely travelled curate with strong nationalist, socialist and republican ideals, may have been moved by Bishop Bernard Coyne for his support of the Sligo Dock Strike in May 1913.
 One of O'Flanagan's first initiatives was to write to Colonel Ashley of Classiebawn Castle, and he secured the old school house as a community hall for the villagers.

 Upon discovering social inequality in land redistribution, he led the villagers on a campaign against the Congested Districts Board to secure rights to cut turf on the Cloonerco Bogs adjacent to Cliffoney.
 This action, which began on 29 June 1915 became known as the Cloonerco Bog Fight.
 The case simmered on all summer, and the villagers harvested large quantities of turf which was distributed throughout the locality.
 Eventually the case was settled in favour of the people of Cliffoney.

 O'Flanagan was invited to attend the funeral of veteran Fenian Jeremiah O'Donovan Rossa in August 1915.
 He gave a passionate speech at the Reception of Remains in City Hall, where he was photographed with Tom Clarke, Mary Jane and Eileen O'Donovan Rossa.
 At the graveside O'Flanagan recited the funeral prayers in Irish before his friend Padraig Pearse made his incendiary speech.